Account for (v.): to take the responsibility for something.

-Logbook: A (digital) system to store all information relevant for running an organization and its teams.
+Logbook: A (digital) system to store all information relevant for running an organization.

 Objection: A reason why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement).

-Organization: A group of people collaborating towards a shared objective (driver).
+Organization: A group of people collaborating toward a shared driver (or objective).